A Leader in Landscape-scale Monitoring

 In addition to collecting biodiversity information through on-the-ground monitoring at terrestrial and aquatic sites the ABMI monitors the state of Alberta’s human footprint (HF) and habitat using aerial photography and satellite imagery.
 The combination of this approach is crucial to identifying relationships between human land use, habitat and species abundance and monitoring change across the province.

-The ABMI is continually developing new analytical methods and visualization approaches to deliver timely and relevant remote sensing and geospatial products, such as the ABMI province-wide wall-to-wall (W2W), or W2W Human Footprint map, to support natural resource and land use decision-making in Alberta.
+The ABMI is continually developing new analytical methods and visualization approaches to deliver timely and relevant remote sensing and geospatial products, such as the ABMI province-wide wall-to-wall Human Footprint Inventory (HFI) or HFI map, to support natural resource and land use decision-making in Alberta.

 Through the ABMI’s Geospatial Centre, we support comprehensive operational and integrated applications of geospatial technologies for use by the ABMI and other resource managers and planners in Alberta and throughout the world.
 The ABMI continues to innovate and anticipate and meet the needs of planners going forward and is working to create new products and methods of sharing information.